 “The most important thing to remember is that you can’t qualify for a tax break on your child care expenses if you aren’t paying your nanny legally,” says Tom Breedlove, Sr. Director of Care.com HomePay.

 Assuming this is not an issue, these tax breaks are available to you if your children are under the age of 13 and you have care-related expenses because both you and your spouse work, are looking for work or are full-time students.
 Child care expenses can be your nanny’s wages, the wages paid to a backup child care provider, the taxes your incur on your nanny’s wages and even the money paid to a placement agency.
-The Child or Dependent Care Tax Credit does have a $440,000 income limit, so you should factor that into your eligibility.

 When you sign up for Care.com HomePay, the paystubs we generate for you can serve as proof of child care expenses.
 This will allow you to use your FSA and/or keep track of how much to apply to the child care tax credit.